perodaah/airbnb-clone-project/README.md

 - Performs functional, integration, and regression testing.
 - Reports bugs and works closely with developers to ensure issues are resolved.
 - Ensures the system meets quality standards before deployment.

+--

+## ⚙️ Technology Stack

+A breakdown of the technologies used in building this backend system:

+- 🐍 **Django**
+  A high-level Python web framework used to build robust backend logic and manage the overall application structure.

+- 🧰 **Django REST Framework (DRF)**
+  Provides tools for building flexible and powerful RESTful APIs to handle user, property, booking, and payment operations.

+- 🔍 **GraphQL**
+  Enables efficient, flexible querying from the frontend, reducing over-fetching of data and allowing custom queries.

+- 🛢️ **PostgreSQL**
+  A reliable, scalable relational database used for storing and querying structured data like users, bookings, and properties.

+- 📬 **Celery**
+  Handles asynchronous tasks such as sending notifications, email confirmations, and processing background jobs.

+- ⚡ **Redis**
+  Used alongside Celery for task queuing and also serves as a caching layer to boost performance.

+- 🐳 **Docker**
+  Containerizes the application and its dependencies to ensure consistency across development, testing, and production environments.

+- 🔁 **CI/CD Pipelines**
+  Automates testing and deployment processes to ensure rapid and reliable updates to the application.